rladiestunis/Dailycoding-Challenge/Day50.md

 ## Day 50 #dailycoding challenge ⬇️

-the starting point to program is the creation of objects that will be manipulated later in our project.
+The starting point to program is the creation of objects that will be manipulated later in our project.
 This is why the code of today is about creating objects and controlling its modes.

 The principal modes are "logical, numeric, complex and character".